KaneCheshire/Peasy/README.md

 server.start()
 ```

-By default, Peasy starts the server on 8880, but you can override this and choose
+By default, Peasy starts the server on whatever port is available on the system,
-any port you want:
+but you can override this and choose any specific port you want:

 ```swift
 server.start(port: 8080)